Welcome to Buxton & Chesterfield counselling

 If you're unsure whether Buxton and Chesterfield Counselling can help you, the My Service page might be helpful.
 This page explains how I work, about the sessions, and the many issues I deal with, including bereavement, domestic violence and sexual abuse.

-For any other questions, or to arrange an appointment, you are welcome to call me on 07787 415 455 or email me in complete confidence.
+For any other questions, or to arrange an appointment, you are welcome to call me on 07787 415455 or in complete confidence.